-- 1) Procedures to provide a good faith effort to give written notice of termination of a contracted provider, within fifteen (15) calendar days after receipt or issuance of the termination notice, to each Member who received his or her primary care from, or was seen on a regular basis by, the terminated provider.
-[42 CFR § 438.10(f)(1)] - 2) Procedures to provide a good faith effort to transition Members to a new PCP or specialist at least thirty (30) calendar days prior to the effective date of provider termination: - 3) Procedures for the reassessment of the provider network to ensure it meets access standards established in this Contract per Sections 8.3 (Certification of Network Adequacy) and 9.18 (Native American Health Care Providers); and, - 4) Procedures for notifying the Department within the time frames set forth in this Contract and the CCC Plus Technical Manual including but not limited to Sections 8.3, Certification of Network Adequacy, 8.4.10, Credentialing Related Reporting, 9.4, Exceptions to Access Standards, 9.17, Assurances that Access Standards are being met, 14.2, Program Integrity Plan, Policies, and Procedures, and 14.10, Quarterly Fraud/Waste/Abuse Report.
+- 1) Procedures to provide a good faith effort to give written notice of termination of a contracted provider.
+Notice to the enrollee must be provided by the later of thirty (30) calendar days prior to the effective date of the termination, or fifteen (15) calendar days after receipt or issuance of the termination notice, to each Member who received his or her primary care from, or was seen on a regular basis by, the terminated provider.
+[42 CFR § 438.10(f)(1)] - 2) Procedures to provide a good faith effort to transition Members to a new PCP or specialist at least thirty (30) calendar days prior to the effective date of provider termination; - 3) Procedures for the reassessment of the provider network to ensure it meets access standards established in this Contract per Sections 8.3 (Certification of Network Adequacy) and 9.18 (Native American Health Care Providers); and, - 4) Procedures for notifying the Department within the time frames set forth in this Contract and the CCC Plus Technical Manual including but not limited to Sections 8.3, Certification of Network Adequacy, 8.4.10, Credentialing Related Reporting, 9.4, Exceptions to Access Standards, 9.17, Assurances that Access Standards are being met, 14.2, Program Integrity Plan, Policies, and Procedures, and 14.10, Quarterly Fraud/Waste/Abuse Report.